 - It is simpler to perform a study using descriptive statistics rather than inferential statistics, where you need to establish a relationship between variables in an entire population.

 Want to know more about descriptive vs inferential statistics?
 Follow our Descriptive statistics guide to learn everything about how to compute summary statistics.
-If you want to make a career in the emerging data science field, it’s very important to pursue a leading data science certification to learn the basics of statistics and the difference between descriptive statistics vs inferential statistics.
+If you want to make a career in the emerging data science field, it’s very important to pursue a leading Caltech Post Graduate Program In Data Science to learn the basics of statistics and the difference between descriptive statistics vs inferential statistics.
 Get in touch with us at Simplilearn to help you jump-start a data science career.